ava-labs/avalanche-docs/docs/nodes/run/with-installer/advance-config-maintenance.md

 ## Node Configuration

-File that configures node operation is `~/.avalanchego/configs/node.json`.
+The file that configures node operation is `~/.avalanchego/configs/node.json`.
 You can edit it to add or change configuration options.
 The documentation of configuration options can be found [here](/nodes/configure/avalanchego-config-flags.md).
 Configuration may look like